WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **pull images** from **various sources, not only ECR**

 * remember that **EKS service role** needs **permissions to create AWS resources** (just like ECS)

+- you will also need **a VPC and a security group for the cluster**.
+There is a template available within AWS docs.

 ### EC2 (Elastic Compute Cloud)